-Field Description Inbound All: Indicates the quantity, total duration, and average duration for inbound calls during the reporting period.
-Qty Duration If the report is run with intervals, the call is only reported for the interval in which it started, even if it ends in a different interval.
-Average Duration Duration represents the period that the specified user was on the call.
-Since a call is reported during the period in which it starts, but may end during another interval, the duration can be longer than the 30-minute interval period.
-Hence, the total call duration time is reported during the interval in which the call begins.
-Total Duration during any period is the sum of the duration for the Inbound calls during the period.
-Average duration is found by dividing the total duration by the number of calls during the period.
-Outbound All: Indicates the quantity, total duration, and average duration for Qty outbound calls during the reporting period.
-Duration Duration is calculated in the same manner as for Inbound calls.
-Average Duration Total All: Indicates the quantity, total duration, and average duration of all calls during the reporting period.
-Qty Duration Inbound and Outbound quantity and total duration are added and averaged.
-Average Duration Outbound Non-Local Trunk: Indicates the quantity, total duration, and average duration for Qty outbound non-local calls during the reporting period.
-The calls reported here, are a subset of the calls reported under Duration Outbound all.
-Average Duration Duration is calculated in the same manner as for Inbound calls.
-Outbound WAN Trunk: Indicates the quantity, total duration, and average duration for Qty outbound non-local calls during the reporting period.
-A call is considered a WAN call if a media stream was established Duration between 2 sites.
+Field Description Total All: Qty Duration Average Duration Indicates the quantity, total duration, and average duration of all calls during the reporting period.
+Inbound and Outbound quantity and total duration are added and averaged.
+Outbound Non-Local Trunk: Duration Qty Average Duration Indicates the quantity, total duration, and average duration for outbound non-local calls during the reporting period.
 The calls reported here, are a subset of the calls reported under Outbound all.
-Average Duration Duration is calculated here in the same manner as for Inbound calls.
+Duration is calculated in the same manner as for Inbound calls.
+Outbound WAN Trunk: Qty Duration Average Duration Indicates the quantity, total duration, and average duration for outbound non-local calls during the reporting period.
+A call is considered a WAN call if a media stream was established between 2 sites.
+The calls reported here, are a subset of the calls reported under Outbound all.
+Duration is calculated here in the same manner as for Inbound calls.
 Grand Total Indicates the total number of calls, total duration, and average duration for all users.